ultimatecodelab/intro-restful/README.md

 1. Download the files in this repository, extract them, and open a command prompt in the directory.

 1. Install express in the current directory using the command 'npm install express'.
+Note that here we are not using the '-g' option. g stands for global, and will install node packages in the global node_modules location.
+We want express installed in the current directory instead.

 1. Download curl.exe from [here](http://www.paehl.com/open_source/?CURL_7.44.0).